emcmanus/flashsnes/README.markdown

 ## Important Locations ##

-  - `/bin` contains some utils to check for ROM curruption and to find correct checksums
+  - `/bin` contains some utils to check for ROM corruption and to find correct checksums
   - `/libs` contains the SWC resulting from the make-swc target
   - `/src/as3/generated_as3` contains the emitted AS3 files (the Alchemy VM and Application -- currently this requires some manual labor to generate!)
   - `/src/c/snes9x/flash` contains the Flash drivers